 Hau'Oli Kikaha, OLB/DE, Washington

 Height: 6-2.
-Weight: 246.
-Projected 40 Time: 4.70.
-Projected Round (2015): 2-3.
-1/31/15: In 2014, Kikaha led college football in sacks with 19.
-He also had 66 tackles, 25 tackles for a loss, three forced fumbles and two passes batted.
+Weight: 253.
+Projected 40 Time: 4.75.
+Projected Round (2015): 3-4.
+4/25/15: Kikaha did not participate in the field drills at the Combine.
+In 2014, he led college football in sacks with 19.
+Kikaha also had 66 tackles, 25 tackles for a loss, three forced fumbles and two passes batted.
 He was extremely consistent, recording a sack in every game.
 At the Senior Bowl, Kikaha illustrated that he needs some work for the NFL as an outside linebacker and isn't big enough to be more than a situational defensive end for obvious passing plays.

 Kikaha is quick off the edge with good moves and agility.
-Kikaha needs to get stronger for the NFL.
-He would fit best as a 3-4 outside linebacker.
+He needs to get stronger for the NFL though.
+Kikaha would fit best as a 3-4 outside linebacker.
 For a 4-3 defense, Kikaha would need to have to move from linebacker to end.
 If Kikaha were bigger with more explosiveness, he'd be a higher draft pick.

 8/23/14: After missing the 2012 season with a knee injury, Kikaha took the Pac-12 by storm as a junior.
 He ripped off 13 sacks with 70 tackles, 15.5 tackles for a loss, three forced fumbles and three passes batted.
 He had only 15 tackles in 2011 and 49 stops in 2010.
 Kikaha is a dangerous edge rusher who could rise high if he can stay consistent with his 2013 performance.